 On the hunt for lovely vintage glassware?
-Find what you need to know with these decorating ideas and collecting tips for milk glass!
+Find everything you need to know with these decorating ideas and collecting tips for vintage milk glass!

+If there’s a vintage treasure that never goes out of style, it’s milk glass.
+Its crisp, opaque white pairs with every decor scheme, from vintage cottagecore to modern farmhouse, and serves both beauty and function.
+In this guide, I’ll share history, collecting tips, and creative ways to style milk glass in every room of your home.
 I love decorating with milk glass.
-The simple white glass looks stunning against any backdrop, it’s super versatile, and each piece is unique.
-Join me as I give you a brief history of what vintage milk glass is as well as decorating ideas and collecting tips for milk glass!
+The simple white glass looks stunning against any backdrop and it’s super versatile.
+Join me as I give you a brief history of what it is is as well as decorating ideas and collecting tips for vintage milk glass!

 How can you tell if milk glass is actually vintage and not a reproduction?